-This Melbourne Polytechnic short course is designed to give qualified, licensed electricians the skills and knowledge necessary to safely plan, configure and install alternative power sources to the power grid.
-Topics include Work Health and Safety (WHS) principles, electrical safe working practice, photovoltaic power systems, and grid connected inverters.
+Melbourne Polytechnic’s Grid Connect Install short course is designed to give qualified, licensed electricians the skills and knowledge necessary to safely plan, configure and install alternative power sources to the power grid.

 Course Code: SET058

-The course’s theory and practical components develop skills necessary for accreditation, and, as an installer, you will ensure your customers are able to claim the government rebate.
-This will allow customers to enjoy generating their own power and minimising their electricity consumption from the grid.
+The course’s theory and practical components develop skills necessary for accreditation, and, as an installer, you can ensure your customers are able to claim the government rebate.
+This gives customers the opportunity to enjoy generating their own power and minimising their electricity consumption from the grid.

 - electrical safe working practice